Jessica Bikaun (née Moran) -PhD Student

 Thesis: Towards a beehive breathalyser for American foulbrood

-During my Bachelor of Science at the University of Western Australia, by chance and great timing, I volunteered as a field assistant for the Centre for Integrative Bee Research (CIBER).
-I quickly became addicted to bees and completed my Honours research on honey bee reproductive biology with CIBER’s Prof. Boris Baer.
-Since 2018, I have combined my passion for honey bees and biosecurity through my PhD research on American foulbrood biomarkers and sensors with the Honey Bee Health Research Group and CRC for Honey Bee Products.
-When I’m not in the lab or the bee yard, I work for the WA Department of Primary Industries and Regional Development to increase awareness and education about bee biosecurity.
+Jessica Moran first became addicted to honey bees during her Bachelor of Science at the University of Western Australia after volunteering as a field assistant for the Centre for Integrative Bee Research (CIBER).
+She went on to complete her Honours research on honey bee reproductive biology with CIBER’s Prof. Boris Baer.
+Since 2018, Jessica has combined her passion for honey bees and biosecurity through her PhD research on American foulbrood biomarkers and sensors with the Honey Bee Health Research Group and CRC for Honey Bee Products.
+Since 2021, Jessica has worked as Project Officer (Bees) for the WA Department of Primary Industries and Regional Development to increase awareness and education about bee biosecurity.

 My PhD Project